docker/docs/docker-hub/billing/upgrade.md

 >**Note:**
 >
 If you were previously on a legacy per-repository plan, your plan has been converted to a new Pro or Team monthly plan.
-For details, see [Resource Consumption FAQs](https://www.docker.com/pricing/resource-consumption-updates){: target="_blank" rel="noopener" class="_"}.
+For details, see [Pricing FAQ](faq.md).

 The following sections contain instructions on how to upgrade to Pro and Team plans.